1941 in the United States: Sport

-Baseball fans across the nation witnessed two of the most amazing individual achievements the game has ever known.
-The two measures recorded during the 1941 campaign both stand to this day and are regarded by practically all to be unattainable in the game today.
-1941 saw the great Joltin' Joe DiMaggio step up to the plate in 56 consecutive baseball games and hit safely to break a record that had stood since 1897 when Wee Willie Keeler totaled 45 consecutive games hitting safely over the course of the 1896 and 97 seasons.
-The Splendid Splinter, Ted Williams, also treated baseball fans to a feat that has also barely been threatened since by having a season for the ages.
-During the 1941 Teddy Ballgame managed to record a batting average over .400 by finishing the season with a .406 batting average.
-Although his average for the season is not the single season record for baseball, no player has hit .400 or better since.
+Baseball would see achievements being measured.
+The two measures recorded during the 1941 campaign both stand to this day and have yet to be broken.
+1941 saw Joe DiMaggio step up to the plate in 56 consecutive baseball games and to break a record that had stood since 1897 when Wee Willie Keeler totaled 45 consecutive games hitting safely over the course of the 1896 and 97 seasons.
+Ted Williams managed to record a batting average over .400 by finishing the season with a .406 batting average.